-Note: The accident investigation report (Section 4 of the UBC Faculty and Staff Incident/Accident Report) must be submitted to Health Promotion Programs within 72 hours.
+Note: The accident investigation report (Section 4 of the UBC Faculty and Staff Incident/Accident Report) (PDF) must be submitted to Health Promotion Programs within 72 hours.

 Occupational accidents are investigated for the following reasons: to fulfill legal requirements; to determine the cause of accidents; to ascertain compliance with applicable regulations; and to determine what happened and why, so that steps can be taken to prevent a recurrence.